 Reduction factors (except ozone) were applied to NetPsn rather than to GrossPsn (as in PnET-II), making it more difficult for cohorts to be killed by stress.
 This was fixed, and negative values of NetPsn are now possible.
 It is now easier for cohorts to experience stress and competitive outcomes respond accordingly.

 LAI of the cohorts within a canopy layer was being summed rather than averaged, resulting in excessive light attenuation and sometimes excessive LAI.
-Please note that it is incumbent on users to calibrate LAI because there are no checks against unrealistic values in the model, and high values produce excessive attenuation of light though the canopy.
+Please note that it is incumbent on users to calibrate LAI because there are no checks against unrealistic values in the model, and high values produce excessive attenuation of light through the canopy.
 See Appendix for guidance.

 The equation computing light stress (fRad) produced excessive light stress when light was abundant, so we reverted to the PnET-II equation.
 However, light stress is now slightly greater when light is very low.